-What to Order in a Pub
+What to Order

 - A variety of beers and ales, including bitter, and pale ales are available on tap.
 There may be a few lagers on tap as well, but lots of pubs have a greater variety of lagers in bottles.
 If you want a cold beer, you'll have to order lager.
 Brits don't think you can appreciate the flavor of a beer if it is icy cold so they drink beer at cellar temperature.
 It's not warm, but it's not very chilled either.
 Ask the bar staff about local craft beers.
 Some regional breweries, such as Fuller's in London and Shepherd Neame in Kent, bottle special seasonal brews.

 British pubs are as much about socializing as they are about drinking.
-In many rural communities the local pub is the focal point of village social and civic life, a place where everyone drops in, including families with children.
-To cater for all tastes, and ages, a wide variety of both alcoholic and non alcoholic beverages are available.
+In many rural communities, the local pub is the focal point of village social and civic life, a place where everyone drops in, including families with children.
+To cater for all tastes, and ages, a wide variety of both alcoholic and nonalcoholic beverages are available.
 You'll probably find:

-How to Order in a Pub
+How to Order

 One of the most mysterious aspects of pub behavior for many first timers is how to actually order and get served.
 Pubs don't have table service, as a rule, and at busy times, with people crowded around the serving bar four or five deep, getting the attention of the landlord or the bar staff can seem virtually impossible.
-Don't worry, though, because by some mysterious trick of pub server's magic, they do see you and they seem, in their chaotic way, to serve people, roughly, in order.
+Don't worry, though, because, by some mysterious trick of pub server's magic, they do see you and they seem, in their chaotic way, to serve people, roughly, in order.
 Here's how to ensure you get service with a smile.

-- Be patient - By all means have your five or ten pound note ready and visible, but don't wave it about to get the server's attention.
+- Be patient: By all means, have your five or ten-pound note ready and visible, but don't wave it about to get the server's attention.
 That is one sure way to be ignored in a busy pub.
 So is shouting for the server.
 Make eye contact, when you can, and smile.
 Pub servers work their way up and down the bar and, remarkably, no one ever goes away thirsty.

-- Know what you want and ask for it - Dithering at the bar of a busy pub annoys everyone.
+- Know what you want and ask for it: Dithering at the bar of a busy pub annoys everyone.
 Before you get up to the bar, have a rough idea of what you want and how much.
-Beer and cider are served in pints and halfs (half pints), so ask for the beer or drink you want in the quantity you want, along with any snacks, all at once.
+Beer and cider are served in pints and halves (half pints), so ask for the beer or drink you want in the quantity you want, along with any snacks, all at once.
 "Two pints of lager, a half of bitter and three packets of crisps (potato chips) please."

-- Know what to expect
+- Know what to expect:

 - British people don't like a big foamy head on a glass of beer (it makes them feel that they're being cheated out of a full pint or half), so don't be surprised to be served a glass that is full to the brim without any head.
 The exception is Guinness which is valued for its creamy head.